 The initial version of reg36gon is now down to

 Here is an applet that demonstrates the execution of a small program which draws a circle the way I first described.
-If you are having any trouble visualizing how the repeat command works, go watch it...
+If you are having any trouble visualizing how the repeat command works, watch it in action...

-Writing a program that does some sort of animation is actually easy now that we have the repeat command.
-Use the TG application if you have it or go back up to the TG applet and enter the following:
+Writing a program that does some sort of animation is actually easy now that we have the repeat command and combine it with throttle.
+With throttle you watched the turtle perform what you told it to do, in slow motion.
+Let's combine it with repeat to watch the turtle walk around in a circle.
+Use the TG application if you have it on your computer or go back up to the TG applet and enter the following:

 - draw an object,

-- erase what was drawn (often by drawing it again in the same color as the background),
+- erase the object by drawing it again in the background color,

 - go back to step 1.